-Since many of us are working from home at the moment, we thought that a roundup of best places for lunch near Roman Road might come in handy.
+Since many of us are still working from home, we thought that a roundup of best places for lunch near Roman Road might come in handy.

 Sazzy & Fran